-2.ZTA - Informative on Conditions Stating Prior to Commencement/Occupation PLEASE NOTE that this permission contains a condition precedent that requires details to be agreed and/or activity to be undertaken either before you commence the development or before you occupy the development.
+2.ZTA - Informative on Conditions Stating Prior to Commencement/Occupation

+PLEASE NOTE that this permission contains a condition precedent that requires details to be agreed and/or activity to be undertaken either before you commence the development or before you occupy the development.
 This is of critical importance.
 If you do not comply with the condition precedent you may invalidate this permission and be investigated by our enforcement team.
 Please pay particular attention to these requirements.
-To discharge the conditions and lawfully comply with conditions should make application you an www.colchester.gov.uk/planning or by using the application form entitled 'Application for approval of details reserved by a condition following full permission or listed building consent' (currently form 12 on the planning application forms section of our website).
+To discharge the conditions and lawfully comply with your conditions you should make an application online via www.colchester.gov.uk/planning or by using the application form entitled 'Application for approval of details reserved by a condition following full permission or listed building consent' (currently form 12 on the planning application forms section of our website).
 A fee is also payable, with the relevant fees set out on our website.